jarun/buku/README.md

                            '+' appends to, '-' removes from tagset --title [...]        bookmark title; if no arguments:
-                           -a: do not set title, -u: clear title -c, --comment [...]  description of the bookmark clears description, if no arguments
+                           -a: do not set title, -u: clear title -c, --comment [...]  notes or description of the bookmark clears description, if no arguments
       --immutable N        disable title fetch from web on update N=0: mutable (default), N=1: immutable